androiz/drf-swagger-customization/README.rst

 With this package we can increase the auto-generated documentation from django-swagger.
 That way, we can add documentation from external APIs or add more information to our drf API methods such as fields, remove endpoints, update attributes, and so on.

-In order to add/update/remove information to our EXTENSION_PATH json file,  we have available these operations:
+In order to add information to our EXTENSION_PATH json file,  we have available these operations:

-Create:
+Create
 ~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: javascript